-Using an angled fine-tip paintbrush, paint the outer shape of the penguin in “Black Tie” (or similar black paint color) as shown:
+Using a fine-tip paintbrush, paint the outer shape of the penguin in dark black, as shown.
+Leave the belly white or gray.

 Using a fine-tip paintbrush and orange paint, make a small upside-down triangle for the beak.

-Paint two small oblong shapes using orange paint for the penguin feet.
+Paint two small oval shapes with orange paint to make the penguin’s feet.

-Dip the back end of your fine tip paintbrush in the black paint and dab it onto the rocks to make little circular eyes.
+Finally, dip the back end of your fine tip paintbrush in the black paint and dab it onto the rocks to make little round eyes.